 Feed the cilantro bimonthly with any half-strength nitrogen-rich fertilizer to promote foliage growth.
 You don’t need to fertilize your cilantro plants too much if you’re side-dressing them with compost or aged manure.

 Inspect your cilantro plants every now and then to see if the flowers are appearing.
 If they are, deadhead them regularly to promote the production of leaves.
 However, you can leave them if you want your herbs to seed.
 This trick will also save your plant from bolting sooner.

 Pests and Diseases

 In pests, look out for aphids and mites.
 Mildew is the most common disease that kills this herb, more consistently occurs in humid, warm weather.

 To prevent powdery mildew, keep distance between the plants, provide good air circulation and avoid overhead watering.
 Wetting the leaves also promotes the growth of many other fungal infections.

 Problems With Coriander / Cilantro

 The recurring problem with cilantro is bolting.
 The plant eventually seeds, but it does the same a lot earlier in hot weather.
-Flowers start to appear quickly, then giving way to seeds, and after seeding, the plant dies.
+Flowers start to appear quickly, then give way to seeds, and after seeding, the plant dies.